-She is married to news cameraman Scott Perry.
-In 2015 she became the first female serving Member of the Legislative Council to have a baby, so has a personal understanding of the challenges of juggling a family with a demanding career.
+Michelle is married to news cameraman Scott Perry.
+In 2015 she became the first female serving Member of the Legislative Council to have a baby.
+This has allowed her to have a personal understanding of the challenges associated with balancing a family with a demanding career.

 The Hon.
 J.M.A.
 LENSINK: In making this, my first speech as the newest member of the Legislative Council, I wish first and foremost to acknowledge the continuous support of my family.
 Every time I have given a major speech my parents have sat in the audience with their hearts in their mouths, proud as punch but fearful that their youngest daughter might get walloped in this latest political exercise.
 It is probably in part my parents' Dutch heritage that drew me towards the Liberal Party.
 They are a stoic pair who have drummed into their kids the need to work at things and stick them through.
 As children, they lived in occupied territories during the Second World War and learned to make do with less: a valuable lesson that taught them and then their own children to live within our means and to avoid debt.